susanBuck/notes/07_Version_Control/08_Setup_a_repository.md

 * All the git configurations for a given repository are stored in this `.git` directory, in a filed called `config`.
 You can edit your configurations via git commands, or by editing this file directly.

 * Need to "un-git* a directory?
 All you have to do is delete the `.git` directory.

+* If you get a message about `src refspec master does not match any.` after trying to push&mdash; it means you have not yet done a commit.